RusseLDayao/RusselDayao_PorfolioProject/README.md

 ### Content Type Effectiveness:
 • Tweets Lead Significantly: Tweets have the highest engagement rate in India at 57.60%, aligning with Twitter's overall strong performance.

-• Live Streams Engage Strongly: Live streams also show a high engagement rate in India at 51.89%, suggesting a strong appetite for real-time interaction.
+• Live Streams Engage Strongly: Live streams also show a high engagement rate in India at 51.69%, suggesting a strong appetite for real-time interaction.

 • Posts and Shorts Perform Well: Traditional posts (40.46%) and Shorts (49.95%) also demonstrate good engagement.

 ### Hashtag Impact:
 • #Music Dominates: The hashtag #Music shows the highest engagement rate in India at 70.52% , indicating a strong interest in music-related content.

-• #Education and #Fitness Perform Well: #Music (65.22%) and #Fitness (62.33%) also exhibit high engagement, suggesting popular content themes.
+• #Education and #Fitness Perform Well: #Education (65.22%) and #Fitness (62.33%) also exhibit high engagement, suggesting popular content themes.

 ![India](India%20overall%20performance1.png)
 ### Germany